Silverface Princeton Overhaul

 Power Tube Resistors: Another great feature that extends tube life.
 The Princeton Reverb amps were built to be affordable student model amps, and some cost saving practices were implemented as a result.
 Resistors were left off of the power tubes.
 These resistors act as buffers and improve the operating conditions of the power tubes themselves, making them much more 'comfortable' in their operating conditions.
 All larger Fenders are fitted with these resistors.
 Minimal change in tone (if any), these resistors are more of a performance enhancer.

 A speaker upgrade is also a big step towards better tone.
-The original speakers were ‘ok’ back in the day (keep in mind that Fender did offer a JBL upgrade at additional cost).
+The original speakers were 'ok' back in the day (keep in mind that Fender did offer a JBL upgrade at additional cost).
 These original speakers are often flat and dull now (some 50 years later)!
 We use Fat Jimmy Vintage Series speakers in our shop.
 They pair incredibly well with vintage Fender amps and really help bring a dull amp to life!
-Highly recommended!
+The C1025 is the perfect match for a PR.
+Highly recommended.

 We like to send the player back a blackface or silverface amp that blows away the tone & performance of the amp that was sent in!

-Shop rates are $90/hour plus parts.
-A typical complete overhaul takes about 2.5 – 3 hours for a Princeton Reverb, and tends to average around $300 – $400 for the full treatment, depending on selection of certain components – NOS or new production carbon comp resistors, tube condition, etc. This estimate allows a new preamp tube or two, but does not include the price of a full re-tube if needed or desired.
+Shop rates are $100/hour plus parts.
+A typical complete overhaul takes about 4 hours for a Princeton Reverb, and tends to average around $500 - $700 for the full treatment, depending on condition, upgrades, component quality, tube condition, etc. This estimate allows a new preamp tube or two, but does not include the price of a full re-tube if needed or desired.

 After an overhaul, your amp will be good to go for a very long time circuit wise.